 Keeping pace with modern technology, Wayne bought his first Digital SLR in 2000, a Nikon D1, and has kept up with the latest Nikon Dslr technology currently using a Nikon D5 and D500, with top of the range Nikkor lenses for the highest quality images.
 Images can be provided to clients within minutes of being taken if needed.

-Wayne’s client list keeps increasing and includes the likes of; Cargills, Genus, Cogent, Rumenco, Downland, Daily Telegraph, Daily Mail, Daily Express, Farmers Weekly, Farmers Guardian, Harrison & Hetherington, Scottish Farmer, Johnson & Johnson, Sheep Farmer.
-Sales are also achieved through various agencies including specialist Frank Lane Picture Agency (FLPA) in the UK and Design Pix in the United States as well as the general online library ALAMY.
+Wayne’s client list keeps increasing and includes the likes of; Cargills, Genus, Cogent, Rumenco, Downland, Daily Telegraph, Daily Mail, Daily Express, Farmers Weekly, Farmers Guardian, Harrison & Hetherington, Scottish Farmer, Johnson & Johnson, Sheep Farmer, I'Ansons, Carrs Billington and National Geographic.
+Sales are also achieved through various agencies including specialist Frank Lane Picture Agency (FLPA) in the UK and Design Pix in the United States as well as the general online library ALAMY, which has seen images sold all over the world and appear on TV programs too.

 Recently Wayne has been working for a British Charity, Send a Cow, taking photographs of their projects in Kenya, Uganda and Rwanda, providing stunning images of African agriculture that they are using in their promotional material.
 This is an ongoing project and will hopefully see more work in the future.